 Prepare, prepare, prepare…

-“You have to go into that meeting the most prepared you can be,” says Matt.
+“You have to go into that meeting the most prepared you can be,” says Ricky.
 “Start by looking back over the past year and thinking about where you have over-achieved.
 Look at your job description and think about when you have performed over and above that.
 Ask: what projects have you been involved in that have been real successes?
 List the impact you’ve had – on your team, the business and the bottom line.”

 This exercise is a good way of reminding yourself why you are worth a rise, but it has other benefits too.
-“Quite often your manager may simply not be aware of – or may not recall – all the things that you’ve achieved, and how you’ve contributed,” says Matt.
+“Quite often your manager may simply not be aware of – or may not recall – all the things that you’ve achieved, and how you’ve contributed,” says Ricky.
 “So think back to positive feedback from appraisals, testimonials from co-workers, and positive feedback from clients or other parts of the business.”